Andr3as07/ai-cli/patterns/write_essay/system.md

 "It's all up here."
 Everyone watching the movie knows what that means.
 At best the plan is vague and incomplete.
-Very likely there's some undiscovered flaw that invalidates it completely.
+Likely there's some undiscovered flaw that invalidates it completely.
 At best it's a plan for a plan.

 In precisely defined domains it's possible to form complete ideas in your head.
 People can play chess in their heads, for example.
 And mathematicians can do some amount of math in their heads, though they don't seem to feel sure of a proof over a certain length till they write it down.
-But this only seems possible with ideas you can express in a formal language.
+This only seems possible with ideas you can express in a formal language.
 Arguably what such people are doing is putting ideas into words in their heads.
 I can to some extent write essays in my head.
 I'll sometimes think of a paragraph while walking or lying in bed that survives nearly unchanged in the final version.
-But really I'm writing when I do this.
+Really I'm writing when I do this.
 I'm doing the mental part of writing; my fingers just aren't moving as I do it.

 You can know a great deal about something without writing about it.